Kursk submarine disaster: First official announcement

-The first official announcement of the accident was made by the Russians on Monday, 14 August.
+The first official announcement of the accident was made by the Russian government on Monday, 14 August.
 They told the media that Kursk had had "minor technical difficulties" on Sunday.
 They stated that the submarine had "descended to the ocean floor", that they had established contact with the crew and were pumping air and power to the boat, and that "everyone on board is alive."
 The BBC reported that the Kursk crew "had been forced to ground" the submarine because it "[had] broken down during exercises," but rescue crews were "in radio contact with surface vessels."

 Collision initially blamed

 Senior officers in the Russian Navy offered a variety of explanations for the accident.
 Four days after Kursk sank, Russian Navy Commander-in-Chief and Fleet Admiral Vladimir Kuroyedov stated the accident had been caused by a serious collision.
 Vice-premier Ilya Klebanov said the submarine might have hit an old World War II mine.
 He also said that almost all of the sailors had died before the vessel hit bottom.

 The Russian government convened a commission, chaired by Vice-Premier Ilya Klebanov, on 14 August, two days after Kursk sank.
 Nearly half of the commission members were officials with a stake in the outcome of the investigation.
 Independent investigators were not invited to take part, giving the appearance that the commission's findings might not be impartial.